Bias Incident Response Team Hero Background Image

 • BIRT will always seek to balance the scale of response to scale of incident

-• Including ad hoc members on the team as needed, based on the reported incident and community potentially impacted (e.g., LGBT, Veterans, people with disabilities, people of color, etc.).
+• Including ad hoc members on the team as needed, based on the reported incident and community potentially impacted (e.g., LGBTQ+, Veterans, disabled people, people of color, etc.).

 Depending on the nature and severity of the behavior, the associated bias, and impact, incidents will be addressed as appropriate through interventions such as: education, restorative practices, community dialogue, and formal processes through institutional offices (e.g., review, investigation, resolution).